IyadAbdullahi/Quicktill/README.md

 ### Project Contribution Guidelines

-Thank you for your interest in contributing to Quicktill POS!
+Thank you for your interest in contributing to the School Payment Management System!
 This document outlines the guidelines for contributing to our repository.
 Please take a moment to read through this guide before making any contributions.
 By following these guidelines, you will help us maintain a high-quality codebase and ensure a smooth contribution process.

 ### Branching